Knowing how to find gross profit margin is a vital part of sound financial planning for a small business.

-When it comes to how to find gross profit accounting, you should know there are factors that might affect the basic formula as well as some variations of the formula.
+When it comes to how to find gross profit accounting, some factors might affect the basic formula as well as some variations of the formula.

-It’s important to know what counts as the cost of goods and services and what doesn’t.
+The most common variation is in what constitutes the cost of goods sold.
 COGS include variable costs, namely expenses that vary directly with the number of sales you make.
 The more units of a product you sell, the higher your materials costs.

 Variable costs can include: